marijnh/Eloquent-JavaScript/11_async.md

 {{index "Promise class", "callback function", interface}}

-And, since we've established that promises are a nice thing, we'll also make our request function return a promise.
+And, since we've established that promises are a good thing, we'll also make our request function return a promise.
 In terms of what they can express, callbacks and promises are equivalent.
 Callback-based functions can be wrapped to expose a promise-based interface, and vice versa.

-Even when a ((request)) and its ((response)) are successfully delivered, the response may indicate failure.
-For example if the request tries to use a request type that hasn't been defined or the handler throws an error.
+Even when a ((request)) and its ((response)) are successfully delivered, the response may indicate failure—for example, if the request tries to use a request type that hasn't been defined or the handler throws an error.
 To support this, `send` and `defineRequestType` follow the convention mentioned before, where the